admercury-inc/library-event-manager/README.md

 Namespace and action based multi level events management for node and web applications.

 This module can be used to pass variables from system to system in a stateless environment.
-A part can listen to an event, and another can raise the event.
+A part can listen to an event, and another can raise this event.
 Methods can be set as chained promise calls or async.

 ### Global access